CMakePP/CMaize/docs/source/apis/dependency/cpp_handle_find_module_vars.rst

 .. function:: _cpp_handle_find_module_vars(<name>)

+    Function for turning the usual find module variables into a target

     In the olden days of CMake one found dependencies by using find modules.
 For the most part these find modules do not create targets.
 Modern CMake dictates